-To invoke the policy, a trademark owner should either (a) file a complaint in a court of proper jurisdiction against the domain-name hold where appropriate an in-rem action concerning the domain name) or (b) in cases of abusive registration submit a complaint to an approved dispute-resolution service provider.
+To invoke the policy, a trademark owner should either (a) file a complaint in a court of proper jurisdiction against the domain-name holder or (b) in cases of abusive registration submit a complaint to an approved dispute-resolution service provider.
 Even if the company does not have an existing trademark, there is a potential remedy in the law of torts for the tort of passing oﬀ.
 Which in very simple terms is when someone trades with a name, which is intended to deceive members of the public into thinking the business, is the same as (or aﬃliated to) another well-known brand.

 Finally, it is worth noting here that Section 25 of the Cybercrime Act 2015 provides that any person who uses a name, business name, trademark, domain name or other word or phrase registered, owned or in use by any individual, body corporate or belonging to either the Federal, State or Local Governments in Nigeria on the internet or any other computer network, without authority or right, and for the purpose of interfering with their use by the owner, registrant or legitimate prior user commits a crime and is liable upon conviction to a term of imprisonment of not more than 2 years or a fine of not more than N5m or to both.

 - It sets out the payment terms for your product/service

 - It sets out any restrictions on use, for e.g. if the product can only be bought by customers in a certain jurisdiction

 - It deals with issues of intellectual property in the product and on the website